SnehaSL/Car-bluetooth-system/README.md

 Reverse engineer an application which is used in a car to connect your mobile phone's / Bluetooth enabled device to play audio files / dial or receive calls etc. At a max the application can store information of 5 devices.
 If you want to include a new device you need to delete one of the devices and insert the new one.
 If a condition arises, say in the same instance all the 5 phones are trying to connect, which phone will be connected.
 Implement the above scenario using various test cases.

 File Structure
-  1. Contains the main source code for the Bluetooth system application.
+  1. Contains the main source code for the Bluetooth system application and stack and queue using LinkedList code.
   2. The documentation you are currently reading.
   3. Project report